steve3d/Dash-Docset-FFmpeg/README.md

 # FFmpeg/Libav Docset Generator

-This script creates a API docset for FFmpeg/Libav from its documenation.
+This script creates a API docset for FFmpeg/Libav from its documentation.
 The docset can be used in the incredibly useful [Dash](https://kapeli.com/dash).
 It is submitted also as a [User Contributed docset](https://github.com/Kapeli/Dash-User-Contributions) for Dash.